-The three-time Tony-winning thespian shares his thoughts on his latest film, the drama, Draft Day.
+The three-time Tony-winning thespian and best-selling author shares his thoughts on celebrating more than 50 years in the business.

 Actor Frank Langella

 Tavis: Frank Langella made his stage debut back in 1963 in an off-Broadway production of “The Immoralist.”
 Since then he’s won three Tony awards and nominated for an Oscar for his portrayal of Richard Nixon in the movie “Frost/Nixon,” great film.

 He’s just completed a critically acclaimed turn as King Lear in both the UK and New York, and now he can be seen in the new movie, “Draft Day,” about the very ruthless world of big-time football.

 We’ll start out conversation first with a clip from “Draft Day,” which he stars in with Kevin Costner.